laur89/docker-borg-mysql-backup/README.md

     REMOTE_PRUNE_OPTS       prune options for remote borg repo; overrides PRUNE_OPTS;
     SCRIPT_FAIL_FATAL       whether failure of custom script execution should abort backup, defaults to 'true';
+    NOTIF_MISSING_EXCL_PTH  set to non-empty value if any of the configured excluded file paths should raise a warning notification;
+                            this is to find potential misconfigurations

     HC_URL                  healthcheck url to ping upon script completion; may contain {id} placeholder to define general template and provide the